 As previously mentioned during our visit in 2015, I made no plan!
-We winged it and in all honesty, it was fine we didn’t have the green pass so it can be done.
-However, after checking out the Disneyland Paris for Brits group on facebook I was inspired to make at least a rough plan for our trip.
+We winged it, and in all honesty, it was okay we didn’t have the green pass so it can be done.
+However, after checking out the Disneyland Paris for Brits group on Facebook, I was inspired to make at least a rough plan for our trip.

 Extra Magic Hours – Fantasyland

-Disney never seemed to sleep, it was busy with people queuing to get inside shops at 8.45am!
-As already mentioned, our first breakfast sitting was 9am!
+Disney never seemed to sleep; it was busy with people queuing to get inside the shops at 8.45 am!
+As already mentioned, our first breakfast sitting was 9 am!
 We wanted to make great use of the Extra Magic Hours so opted for a quick stop at McDonald’s instead.

 Our First Character Meet – Jessie

-Our first mistake was getting into the normal queue!
-We learnt that day that we could skip the queue and be given a time to come back!
-So we waited in line for 40 minutes to meet Jessie and it was worth it!
-The characters are so interactive and Thomas was a little unsure and Jessie was very quick to get him to come to her and high fived him He jumped up and down and got very excited.
+Our first mistake was getting into the regular queue!
+We learnt that day that we could skip the queue and would receive a time to come back!
+So we waited in line for 40 minutes to meet Jessie, and it was worth it!
+The characters are so interactive, and Thomas was a little unsure, but Jessie was quick to get him to come to her and high fived him.
+He jumped up and down and got very excited.

 Lunch – Cowboy Cookout BBQ

-Last time we visited I wasn’t aware this place existed but it was extremely cute and the meals were huge with lots of chips.
+Last time we visited I wasn’t aware this place existed, but it was adorable, and the meals were huge with lots of chips.
 Probably one of the best places we ate during our trip.
 It’s what they call their counter service restaurants.
 A themed McDonald’s!

-The theming was amazing, with a large barn with various different size tables.
-We got there for opening at 11.30am and it was queuing out the door and beyond.
+The theming was fantastic, with a large barn with different size tables.
+We got there for opening at 11.30 am, and it was queuing out the door and beyond.
 It appeared very popular.
 Having the green pass meant the attendant took us directly to a table, while I moved to the queue to order our food.
 You shouldn’t find a seat until you’ve collected your food but with a green card, its a great perk.
 It was better value to get the meal deal which came with a burger, fries, large drink and a choice of dessert which was yoghurt or ice cream.
-The food quality was very good and we would have gone back, had we had time.
+The food quality was excellent, and we would have gone back, had we had time.

 Afternoon – Walt Disney Studios

-In the afternoon we decided to take a break from the Disneyland Park and moved into the Walt Disney Studios.
+In the afternoon we decided to take a break from Disneyland Park and moved into the Walt Disney Studios.
 The perk of most tickets is that you can freely park hop.
-Being the afternoon it was especially busy and with all the building work going on it is obviously a work in progress with Marvel being a key feature to be coming soon (can’t wait).
-We had a walk around and went on the Studio Tram Tour, when this first opened it was fantastic but I feel that over the years, its lost its relevance.
-I have heard that it is being updated in the near future to feature ‘Cars’.
-During the tour you can tell that there is a lot going on behind the scenes.
+Being the afternoon it was bustling and with all the building work going on it is obviously a work in progress with Marvel being a key feature to be coming soon (can’t wait).
+We had a walk around and went on the Studio Tram Tour when this first opened it was fantastic, but I feel that over the years, it lost its relevance.
+I have heard that it is being updated shortly to feature ‘Cars’.
+During the tour, you can tell that a lot is going on behind the scenes.
 I will be interested to see how this develops over the coming years.

 Dinner – Plaza Gardens

-I was very excited to finally get a reservation for Plaza Gardens at 6pm.
-Beware of this restaurant, we had a reservation and a green card and they asked us to wait while a large group of nine who hadn’t reserved were ushered in first!
+I was very excited to get a reservation for Plaza Gardens at 6 pm finally.
+Beware of this restaurant, we had a reservation and a green card, and they asked us to wait while a large group of nine who hadn’t reserved were ushered in first!

-There wasn’t the greatest selection of food, I think we went for Pizza and chicken and in all honesty, if it wasn’t included in our half board plan it wouldn’t be been worth the money.
-Although you do get a drink included.
-I probably wouldn’t rush to eat here again which is a shame as I was really looking forward to it.
+There wasn’t the greatest selection of food, I think we went for Pizza and chicken, and in all honesty, if it wasn’t included in our half-board plan, it wouldn’t have been worth the money.
+Although you do get a drink included, I probably wouldn’t rush to eat here again, which is a shame as I was looking forward to it.